ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ### Double-spend protection

-To protect against clients that attempt to spend a value `msg.data` more than once, the server uses an index, `dsIdx`, to collect valid inputs it witnesses.
+To protect against clients that attempt to spend a value `req.data` more than once, the server uses an index, `dsIdx`, to collect valid inputs it witnesses.
 Since this store needs to only be optimized for storage and querying, a structure such as a Bloom filter suffices.
-The storage should be parameterized to live as long as the Issuer keypair that is in use.
+The storage should be parameterized to live as long as the server keypair that is in use.
 See {{sec-reqs} for more details.

 ## Handling errors